Ursinus College: 21st Century

 Ursinus College was profiled in New York Times education editor Loren Pope's popular guidebook, Colleges That Change Lives in 2006.

-In 2006, the college attempted to capitalise on J. D. Salinger's brief time there by establishing a "J. D. Salinger Scholarship" which would allow a freshman to study creative writing and live in Salinger's dorm room for a year.
+In 2006, the college attempted to capitalize on J. D. Salinger's brief time there by establishing a "J. D. Salinger Scholarship" which would allow a freshman to study creative writing and live in Salinger's dormitory room for a year.
 However, the reclusive author's representatives wrote to the college within a week to ask that his name be removed.
 The college conceded and named it simply the College Creative Writing Award though it is known colloquially as the "Not the J.D.
-Salinger Scholarship.
+Salinger Scholarship."

 In 2011, Ursinus was designated as a Top Ten Up and Coming College by U.S. News & World Report.

-Dr. Bobby Fong, a graduate of Harvard and UCLA and former president of Butler University, began his tenure as the 13th president of Ursinus on July 1, 2011.
-Dr. Fong died suddenly of natural causes at his home in Collegeville in 2014.
+Bobby Fong, former president of Butler University, began his tenure as the 13th president of Ursinus on July 1, 2011.
+Fong died suddenly of natural causes at his home in Collegeville in 2014.
 Terry Winegar, the Dean and Executive Vice President for Academic Affairs, was appointed Interim President.

 Brock Blomberg, Dean of the Robert Day School of Economics and Finance at Claremont McKenna College, was named 17th president of Ursinus in 2015.
-Blomberg announced that he plans to depart Ursinus in September 2021 for the California Institute of Integral Studies.
+Blomberg announced that he planned to depart Ursinus in September 2021 for the California Institute of Integral Studies.

-Robyn Hannigan, former Provost of Clarkson University and patented inventor in the field of medical technology, was named the 19th President of Ursinus College in 2022.
-Hannigan began her duties on July 1, 2022.
+Robyn Hannigan, former provost of Clarkson University and patented inventor in the field of medical technology, was named the 19th President of Ursinus College in 2022.
+Hannigan began her duties on July 1, 2022, and was abruptly removed from her position on October 23, 2025.
+Ursinus College Provost Gundolf Graml was named Interim President following Hannigan's removal.

 Academics

-Students can choose from 60 courses of study.
+Students choose from 60 courses of study.
 Popular majors at the college are biology, English, psychology, international relations, business and economics, and health and exercise physiology.

 Common Intellectual Experience

 The Common Intellectual Experience (CIE) is Ursinus' unique seminar course required of all first-year students and is a requisite for the bachelor's degree.
 It was established in 1999.
 It is composed of two semester-long seminar courses that help students to figure out their degree path and their path after college.
 Students read from a range of philosophers and academic thinkers, and discuss them with their classmates.

 In September 2012, Ursinus and Columbia University were awarded a joint grant from the Mellon Foundation to work together on the core of their seminar courses – Ursinus College's CIE, and Columbia University's Core Curriculum.
-The $300,000 grant will allow Ursinus faculty with prior experience teaching CIE classes to work with, and mentor, post-doctoral students at Columbia, will create post-doctoral fellowship program at Ursinus, and will also support campus visits and guest lectures from Columbia faculty who have expertise in the subject matter of CIE.
+The $300,000 grant allowed Ursinus faculty with prior experience teaching CIE classes to work with, and mentor, post-doctoral students at Columbia, created post-doctoral fellowship program at Ursinus, and also supported campus visits and guest lectures from Columbia faculty who have expertise in the subject matter of CIE.